Стратегии на образователната и научната политика

 The Proposed Conceptual Integrated Generative Model

-The proposed conceptual integrated generative model aims not only to enhance the eciency of scientific collaboration at local, regional, and global levels but also to establish sustainable mechanisms that combine cultural identity and innovation, ensuring lasting benefits within the context of current social practices.
+The proposed conceptual integrated generative model aims not only to enhance the efficiency of scientific collaboration at local, regional, and global levels but also to establish sustainable mechanisms that combine cultural identity and innovation, ensuring lasting benefits within the context of current social practices.

 Successful implementation of this model requires it to be founded on three fundamental principles: